potassco/mapf-subgraph-system/README.md

-# On Reduction-based Solving of Large-scale Multi-agent Pathfinding Instances Using Subgraphs
+# Reduction-Based Solving of Large-scale Multi-Agent Pathfinding With Graph Pruning

-This is a supplementary material for paper #29 titled "On Reduction-based Solving of Large-scale Multi-agent Pathfinding Instances Using Subgraphs" submitted to AAMAS 2022.
+This is an implementation of graph pruning strategies for reduction-based solvers comparable to search-based techniques on large maps, supplementary to [[2]](#2).

 ## Contents

-- `./encodings/{asp,sat}` contains the encodings for both ASP-based solver and SAT-based solver.
+- `./encodings/{asp,sat}` contains the encodings of the ASP-based and SAT-based solver, resp.
 - `./resources/instances` contains the scenario and map files used in the paper.
 - `./src` contains the source codes in C++ for the strategy framework.
 - `./statistics/results.xlsx` contains the measured results used in the paper.